auth0/docs/articles/quickstart/native/ios-swift/interactive.md

 The Auth0.swift SDK needs to be configured with your Auth0 **Domain** and **Client ID**.
 You can find these values in the [settings page](${manage_url}/#/applications/${account.clientId}/settings) of your Auth0 application.

 - **Domain**: The domain of your Auth0 tenant.
-If you are using a [Custom Domain](/customize/custom-domains), you should set this to the value of your Custom Domain instead.
+If you are using a [custom domain](/customize/custom-domains), you should set this to the value of your custom domain instead.
-- **Client ID**: The alphanumeric, unique ID of the Auth0 Application you set up earlier in this quickstart.
+- **Client ID**: The alphanumeric, unique ID of the Auth0 application you set up earlier in this quickstart.

 Create a `plist` file named `Auth0.plist` in your app bundle containing the Auth0 Domain and Client ID values.